ltw-webdev-5/curriculum/week-13.md

 ---
 topic: "Progressive enhancement & accessibility"
-desc: "Introduction to making Javascript optional and not ruining accessibility by adding Javascript."
+desc: "Introduction to making JavaScript optional and not ruining accessibility by adding JavaScript."
 clr: "2, 3, 5, 6, 7"

 video_tutorials: